bluz71/bluz71.github.io/_posts/2019-05-09-brave-with-duckduckgo-an-alternative-to-chrome.md

 Conclusion
 ----------

-Technology is now dominated by a few giant companies; that market concentration is not healthy, it well behooves us to sensibly diversify where possible.
-Thankfully with Brave and DuckDuckGo, as alternatives to Chrome and Google Search, diversifying will reap dividends, especially with regards to privacy, and with little to no concession.
+The Web is now dominated by a few giant companies, chief among them Google.
+That market concentration is not healthy, so it behooves us to sensibly diversify where possible.
+Thankfully with Brave and DuckDuckGo, as alternatives to Chrome and Google Search respectively, diversifying will reap dividends, especially with regards to privacy, and with little to no concession.

-Hopefully you are curious to give Brave and DuckDuckGo a try :beers:
+The more people that use products like Brave and DuckDuckGo, the healthier the Web will be.
+Please give these alternatives a try :beers: